North Canton, Ohio: Education

 Most students attend North Canton City Schools, which consists of North Canton Primary School, North Canton Intermediate School, North Canton Middle School and North Canton Hoover High School.
-Also in the city limits is St. Paul School, that offers a private, parochial education, in the Catholic tradition, for students in grades K-8.
+Also in the city limits is St. Paul School, which offers a private, parochial education, in the Catholic tradition, for students in grades K–8.

 Walsh University is a private, Catholic university that offers undergraduate and graduate degrees.
 Enrollment is about 2,500.
 Men's and women's athletic teams are members of the NCAA Division II and Great Midwest Athletic Conference.

 Plain Local Schools and Jackson Local Schools also exist in the 44720 zip code.